seldomdesign/instana-python-monitoring-tests/README.md

 # Testing IBM Instana's Python FastAPI monitoring capabilities

-A glance at IBM Instana's Python FastAPI monitoring capabilities (tracing, logs, metrics), including complete process of creating, containerize, publish to DockerHUB (yes, it's still free as of Setptember 2025) and test Instana's monitoring capabilities of a Pyhton FastAPI demo app in a K8s cluster.
+A glance at IBM Instana's Python FastAPI monitoring capabilities (tracing, logs, metrics), including complete process of creating, containerize, publish to DockerHUB and test Instana's monitoring capabilities of a Pyhton FastAPI demo app in a K8s cluster.

 ### Context:
 Instana is a full-stack observability platform that provides real-time monitoring and performance management for modern applications, including microservices and cloud-native environments.